Juniorbasck/Juniorbasck/README.md

 </div>
 <div align="center">
   <h4>
-    - 🔭 I'm Software Engineer and student of Information Systems in Federal Institute of São Paulo, currently i'm focused on developing my skills in programming, studying Python and clojure!!
+    - 🔭 I'm Software Engineer and student of Information Systems in Federal Institute of São Paulo, currently i'm focused on developing my skills in programming, studying Python and clojure!
   </h4>
 </div>